bowkercloud/AVDHybrid/README.md

-# AVD Hybrid Environments – Deployment Scripts
+# Azure Virtual Desktop Hybrid – Deployment Scripts

 PowerShell scripts to automate the deployment of **Azure Virtual Desktop (AVD) for Hybrid Environments** (Public Preview).
 Run AVD session hosts on-premises or on any non-Azure hypervisor using Azure Arc.